om-ai-lab/RS5M/README.md

 |Total|2,062,377|-|-|

 ### Geo-Statistics
-* Statistics of geometa for images contain the UTM zone, latitude, longitude information.
+* Statistics of geometa for images contain the UTM zone, latitude, and longitude information.
   * YFCC14M: 7841
   * FMoW: 727,144
   * BigEarthNet: 344,385